Hannah Kirk is a faith-based artist. She expresses her faith in the form of art and uses her artwork to bless others.

-Hannah was born in Epsom, Surrey, and was the first baby born in that hospital for the year 1985 (and was in the local newspaper!).
-She lived in Chessington, Surrey, until age 9 when she moved to Sandhurst in Berkshire.
+Hannah was born in Surrey, and was the first baby born in the hospital for that year (and was in the local newspaper!).
+She lived in Surrey, until age 9 when she moved to a small town in Berkshire.
 Still in the same town, she now lives with her husband and two daughters.

 Hannah loved painting from a young age, but was diverted from pursuing a path as an artist by negative comments about her art; she gave up with art at the end of year 9.
 In 2015 she finally returned to her passion – Art – and has never been happier.

-Hannah is a self taught artist and paints in acrylics, soft pastels and watercolours.
-She got back into art, when she turned 30.
-Her art started as a form as therapy for her, but she soon discovered that she was becoming recognised for her art and people started to ask to purchase her paintings.
-Hannah now works full-time in marketing, while pursuing her dream of becoming a full-time artist.
+Hannah is a self taught artist and mainly paints in acrylics, but also loves soft pastels and watercolours.
+She got back into art when she turned 30.
+Art started as a form as therapy for her, but she soon discovered that she was becoming recognised for her art and people started to ask to purchase her paintings.
+Hannah is now living her dream of being a full-time artist.